 These tests can help determine the quality of your eggs when trying to become pregnant naturally after your tubal reversal.
 Generally, as women age, the quality and the number of eggs available begin to diminish.
-For more information about tests to assess female fertility, please see Infertility Testing for the Wife.
+For more information about tests to assess female fertility, please see Female Fertility Testing.

 Semen analysis – Optional

-Our doctors often request a semen analysis be completed on the husband prior to the procedure.
-REGARDLESS if he has fathered other children, the husband may now have a lower count than he did before.
-It is not a good decision to proceed with invasive surgery to repair the tubes if your husband’s sperm count is too low to conceive.
+Our doctors often request a semen analysis be completed on the male partner prior to the procedure.
+REGARDLESS if he has fathered other children, the male partner may now have a lower count than he did before.
+It is not a good decision to proceed with invasive surgery to repair the tubes if your partner’s sperm count is too low to conceive.
 If it is low, then IVF may be the best option for you.
-For more information about tests to assess male fertility, please see Infertility Testing for the Husband.
+For more information about tests to assess male fertility, please see Male Fertility Testing.